Suddenly Clean Shoe Cleaning born from Brooklyn Park student's love for sneakers

 So, what do you do?

-You create a shoe cleaning business... at least that's what Keegan Walten from Brooklyn Park did.
+You create a shoe cleaning business... at least that's what Keegan Walton from Brooklyn Park did.

 "I'm a huge sneaker head," said Keegan.
 "I have been since I was like 14 years old... so I own probably 200 to 300 pairs of shoes."